 Types of Nonverbal Communication

-There are a number of different types of signals that can be used to communicate information nonverbally.
+There are many different types of signals that can be used to communicate information nonverbally.
 Some of the main types of nonverbal communication include:

-People are able to convey a tremendous amount of information and emotion with the use of facial expressions.
+People can convey a tremendous amount of information and emotion with the use of facial expressions.
 The emotions conveyed with facial expressions—including anger, sadness, happiness, and fear—are universal across cultures throughout the world.

-Eye contact can also be used to communicate nonverbally.
-For example, looking at someone can be used to indicate interest and attention.
+Eye contact can also be used to communicate non-verbally.
+For example, looking at someone can indicate interest and attention.
 Depending on how eye contact is used, it can also be used to express attraction, dominance, or even aggression.

 Nonverbal information is also communicated through the movements and positions of the body.
 Posture, for example, can communicate that a person is interested and paying attention.
 Crossed arms might suggest that a person is uncomfortable or defensive.

-While single movements shouldn’t be viewed in isolation, the overall way a person carries or presents themselves can tell a lot about how they are feeling.
+While single movements shouldn’t be viewed in isolation, how a person carries or presents themselves can tell a lot about their feelings.